rwxrob/notes/Quarterly Kubernetes  upgrade and review.md

 ## Assumptions and requirements

 - Configuration management in simple git repo
-- Ansible Automation Platform for node/machine creation (managed by infra team)
+- RedHat Ansible Automation Platform for node/machine creation (managed by infra team)
 - Custom Ansible playbooks (not RedHat) for Kubernetes cluster creation and modification
 - Kubespray for both infra and k8s
 - Configuration management in simple git repo